 Building and landscaping aggregates are a versatile substance used in foundations, construction and garden paving.
-From creating a seating area in the garden to a hardwearing and cost-effective driveway or path, aggregates are cheap and effective.
+From creating a seating area in the garden to a hardwearing and cost-effective driveway or path, cheap aggregate is incredibly effective and affordable.
 At JTD Building Supplies we have years of experience sourcing and distributing building aggregates to homes and businesses.

 To understand which aggregate is right for you we’ve put together this quick guide on building aggregates.
 This will give you a better understanding of your choices before breaking out the earth-moving equipment.

-Gravel is quick and easy to lay.
-The myriad of colours and shapes provide an attractive texture and colour, perfect for landscaping, quick fix paving solutions, and gardens built on a budget.
-There are different types of gravel to choose from each suited to different needs.
+It is quick and easy to lay.
+The myriad of colours and shapes provide an attractive texture and colour, perfect for landscaping, quick-fix paving solutions, and gardens built on a budget.
+There are all types of gravel to choose from each suited to different needs.

 Sandstone is one of the most popular garden paving materials.
 It is a hardy stone that is usually a fairly cheap aggregate, cheaper than the likes of granite etc. This is due to the fact that it is easier to produce.
 Sandstone also varies in colour giving you a greater selection of colours to choose from.
 Blues, greys, tans and reds are just some of the options available so take your time and find a colour that will make your garden stand out.